 A cough is sufficiently troublesome at the best of days.
-When you are pregnant, cough can be more inconvenient, especially, if it hinders with the sleep.
-Expecting mothers may have a dry cough during any point of the pregnancy, but mostly the issue is found to increase during the final stages of pregnancy, as the breathing turns out to be more troublesome in the later stages of gestational period.
+When you are pregnant, coughing can be more inconvenient, especially if it hinders sleep.
+Expecting mothers may have a dry cough during any point of the pregnancy, but mostly the issue is found to increase during the final stages of pregnancy, as the breathing turns out to be more troublesome in the later stages of the gestational period.

 There are two forms of a cough.
 A dry cough and wet cough.
 In this article, let us find out the reasons, and remedies for a dry cough.

 Normal cough fills a demand.
 Cough helps in taking away the mucus or phlegm, which advances down from the nose through the rear of the throat or, which has been expelled from the lungs.

 In both cases, normal coughs are useful, as they will allow the body to remove mucus or phlegm and they ought not to be held back or suppressed with medicines.

 On the other hand, a dry cough does not get rid of any mucus.
 Therefore, it is just a nuisance for the body.
 A dry cough is therefore termed non-productive.

 A dry cough helps to clear the large breathing passages from the irritants, foreign particles, and microbes.
 Therefore, a persistent dry cough indicates the presence of unwanted irritants and microorganisms in the air passage.

 The major causes of dry cough during pregnancy are:

 As the immune system weakens in the course of pregnancy, if proper care is not taken, it is easy to catch infections that lead to a dry cough

 Rhinitis is the inflammation of the mucous membrane of the nose.
 In the course of pregnancy, as the estrogen level shoots up, the mucus membrane that lines the nose swells.
 This swelling and irritation can prompt a dry cough